sbaginov/MACAddress/README.md

 # MACAddress
-Genuino/Arduino Library to generate and operate on MAC addresses
+Genuino/Arduino Library to generate and operate on and with MAC addresses.